 When painting fabrics, I use minimal color in order to draw attention to the colors in the subject.
 I layer complementary colors to build up depth; orange over blue or red over green for example.
 For fabrics in grayscale, I use a combination of Lamp Black, Payne’s Gray, Indigo, and Cerulean Blue.

-I seal my paintings in groups by lining them up and applying about 3 or 4 good coats of an acrylic matte spray.
+I seal my paintings in groups by lining them up and applying about 3-4 good coats of an acrylic matte spray.
 Once the surface is sealed, I use about three coats of Minwax Polycrylic® on the plywood sides.
 The smaller pieces are hung with simple hardware; a saw tooth hanger on the back of the cradle and rubber bumpers at the bottom so that the painting hangs perfectly flat against the wall.
-Larger pieces, I attach D rings to the back of the cradle and add wire for hanging.
+For larger pieces, I attach D-rings to the back of the cradle and add wire for hanging.

-Ali Cavanaugh is a Santa Fe based artist who is represented in the US and Portugal.
+Ali Cavanaugh is a Santa Fe-based artist who is represented in the US and Portugal.
 She earned her BFA from Kendall College of Art and Design, in Grand Rapids, Michigan.
-For a complete list of galleries or to see more of Ali’s work please visit www.alicavanaugh.com.
+To see more of Ali's work, visit her website and Instagram.